davestewart/davestewart-content/content/products/timezone-planner/index.md

 - sorting and filtering
 - anything else you can do with a spreadsheet!

+### Demo

+To check out a static demo (all interactivity, formulas, scripts and updates removed) click below:

+- [Timezone Planner (Static Demo)](https://docs.google.com/spreadsheets/d/119PagDykmI2KGymQCsWcd04XdyMUHkQ3tUZmTKUGFqM/edit?usp=sharing)

+_And I'll update this page with a video shortly._

 ## Purchase

-### Full product
+### Product

 The complete Google Sheet is available as a one-time purchase from Gumroad:

-<a style="margin: 1rem; color: white" class="gumroad-button" href="https://davestewart.gumroad.com/l/timezone-planner">Purchase on</a>
+<a class="gumroad-button" href="https://davestewart.gumroad.com/l/timezone-planner">Purchase on</a>

-It's then yours to own, for the life of the team; you're free to edit, customise and share with said team members.
+It's then yours to use, edit, customise and share with the members on the sheet.

+### License

-> However, because of the copyable nature of the product, ***there are some license restrictions***; essentially it's _per-company / division / team_.
-If you move to a new company / division / team, you're kindly asked to [repurchase](https://davestewart.gumroad.com/l/timezone-planner).
+Because of the copyable nature of the product, it operates under a "limited-transfer" policy:

+> Essentially, purchase grants you the right to use the Google Sheet for the team it was purchased for, share the sheet or a copy of the sheet with your team, for as long as you manage that team.

+As an example, it's fine to:

+- add and remove team members as the team or company grows
+- pass a copy of the spreadsheet to your team members for them to edit and plan
+- leave the company and transfer the sheet to your successor

+Here are some examples when you would need to [repurchase](https://davestewart.gumroad.com/l/timezone-planner):

+- the team grows to a point where you split teams and need more sheets
+- you move company / division and want to track a new team (even if you have made modifications to the sheet)

+Here are some examples where a third-party would need to [purchase](https://davestewart.gumroad.com/l/timezone-planner):

+- a team member moves to a new company, and wants to track team members there
+- you share the sheet with a colleague or friend in a different company or division
+- any situation where it would be fair to say it's being used for a completely new team

+This is not meant to be a restrictive series of covenants for the sake of it, rather it's meant to provide some guidelines so as a creator it remains worthwhile for me to continue creating, updating and marketing the planner.

 Thank you 🙏

-### Static demo

-To check out a static demo (all interactivity, formulas, scripts and updates removed) click below:

-- [Timezone Planner (Static Demo)](https://docs.google.com/spreadsheets/d/119PagDykmI2KGymQCsWcd04XdyMUHkQ3tUZmTKUGFqM/edit?usp=sharing)

-_And I'll update this page with a video shortly._

 ## Setup